emaicus/Rangers-and-Ruffians/docs/parts/player_handbook_start.md

 #### Offhand Actions
 On your turn you may also take an offhand action.
 An offhand action is defined as doing something that can be done quickly without removing your full attention from combat.
 This includes leaping across a ledge, drinking a potion yourself, or opening an unlocked door.
 It does _not_ include making an attack.

 #### Movement
 On each turn, you are able to make 15 feet of movement.
 This movement can be decomposed however you wish.
-For example, you might drink a potion as an offhand action.
-Walk 5 feet forward, lift a cauldron as an action, and then walk ten 10 feet to the right.
+For example, you might drink a potion as an offhand action, walk 5 feet forward, lift a cauldron as an action, and then walk ten 10 feet to the right.

 #### Free Actions